GabrielF98/GRBSNWebtool/Webtool/static/SourceData/readme.md

    * `AB`

+   * `Unspecified` For when neither AB nor Vega are clearly specified.

  * `flux` The received flux of the source.

  * `flux unit`  The units used for the flux of the source.
 The options are: